danbarr/hcp-packer-webhook-aws/README.md

 1. Apply this Terraform configuration to create the webhook handler resources.
 2. Obtain the generated HMAC token from AWS Secrets Manager.
-3. Create a webhook in your HCP project settings, specifying the URL (output from this confic) and HMAC token.
+3. Create a webhook in your HCP project settings, specifying the URL (output from this config) and HMAC token.
 4. Enable the following registry events:
    1. Completed iteration
    2. Revoked iteration